 Many of the new computers today come with a DVD drive, which means you can watch any of your DVD movies on your computer.
 Users who do not have a DVD player for their TV can also connect their computer to their TV and watch the DVD movie on their TV (may require additional hardware).

 There are millions of short videos available through the Internet and included with software programs.
-These are videos that are often no longer than 10 minutes and are often home made videos or videos that accompany the software program they were included on.
+These are videos that are often no longer than 10 minutes and are often home made videos or videos that accompany the software program.

 Today, there are numerous software programs available to help you create and edit movies.
 Users with the proper hardware and connections can also connect external sources to their computer to copy movies.
 For example, a user could connect his or her camcorder to the computer and copy their personal movies from it.

-With a TV tuner card in the computer, you can watch TV on your computer.
-This enables people who enjoy both TV and computer to enjoy them at the same time.
+With a TV tuner card in the computer, you can watch TV shows on your computer, while also using the computer for other tasks.

-Keep personal information and contacts stored electronically and share it with other devices
+Store personal information and contacts electronically and share it with other devices

 Smartphones capable of keeping and storing contacts, to-do lists, and calendars have become widely used.
 Keep your contacts on your computer and synchronized with each other to have access to all your contacts on both devices, as well as a backup.

 Use your computer to control appliances and lights in your house